arminegilavyan04/self-defense-railway/README.md

 # SafeSense Platform

-Welcome to the Self-Defense Platform!
+Welcome to the SafeSense Platform!
 This web application helps users assess their self-defense knowledge through quizzes, connect with coaches for personalized chat support, and explore VR-based training (coming soon!).

 ## Features